amandewatnitrr/Wolfram/README.md

 ## Cloud Computing and IoT
 ![](https://github.com/amandewatnitrr/Wolfram/blob/main/imgs/cloud-computing-GIF.gif)
 Cloud Computing and IoT Services are among the major services that Wolfram offers.
-Cloud Computing not only includes processing on the cloud but also deploying the applications and websites over the cloud.
-The Wolfram Cloud combines a state-of-the-art notebook interface with the world's most productive programming language—scalable for programs from tiny to huge, with immediate access to a vast depth of built-in algorithms and knowledge.
+Cloud Computing not only includes processing in the cloud but also deploying the applications and websites over the cloud.
+The Wolfram Cloud combines a state-of-the-art notebook interface with the world's most productive programming language — it's scalable for programs from tiny to huge, with immediate access to a vast depth of built-in algorithms and knowledge.

-As it is highly and quickly scalable, and has ability to communicate to all kinds of databases, it's one of the best choices to use for IoT-ased projects.
-We can connect to variety of devices control and monitor the parameters remotely after cloud Deployment.
+As it is highly and quickly scalable, and has the ability to communicate to all kinds of databases, it's one of the best choices to use for IoT-ased projects.
+We can connect to variety of devices control and monitor the parameters remotely after cloud deployment.
 <hr>

 ## Opportunities at Wolfram